 This focus on extending the abilities of each individual led to the Association changing its name to be “Able Australia” in 2006.

 Since then, the organisation has grown rapidly, branching out into Tasmania in 2006 and the Australian Capital Territory in 2011.
 In 2012, Able Australia established offices in Queensland to provide a diverse range of community services to assist some of the state’s most disadvantaged people to remain socially connected to their community.
-This was followed by an expansion of our Deafblind Services into South Australia, New South Wales and Queensland in 2014.
+This was followed by an expansion of our Deafblind Services into South Australia in 2014.